Agnes Berendsen

 Template available

 The working form is now a permanent part of WUR's repertoire.
 Via SURF, the method is also accessible to others.
 Berendsen: "We have developed a template, a kind of worksheet you can fill in: which topics do students need to learn about?
 What are your learning objectives?
 How many loops do you want to apply?
-How many groups of what size do you divide a class into?
+In how many groups of what size do you divide a class?
 What are the feedback moments?
 That way, you can get started very quickly."

 More about the Open and Online Education Incentive Scheme